Peterlollo/node-stripe/README.md

 -Point your browser to the address: http://localhost:8000 <br />

 #Upon Successful Submission of User Trip
--User Trip Object will print to the console
+-User Trip Object will post to the api/userTrips endpoint and print to the browser console.